 The Blue Ash Historical Society meets monthly.

-When?
-All meetings in 2016 will be on the second Thursday of each month.
-Where?
-We meet at the Blue Ash Recreation Center in November and from January through March and at the Hunt House, located at 4364 Hunt Road, Blue Ash, OH from April through October.
+We meet at 7:00 pm on the second Thursday of each month.
+We will meet at the Blue Ash Recreation Center from January through March and in November.
+From April through October, we will meet at the Hunt House, located at 4364 Hunt Road, Blue Ash, OH.
 We do not meet in December.
-Please contact Tom Bell at firstname.lastname@example.org or 513-324-7145 for further information on monthly meetings.
+Please contact Tom Bell at email@example.com or 513-324-7145 for further information on monthly meetings.
 Changes may occur without notice.
 We suggest first time attendees contact Tom Bell.

 The Hunt House will be open to the public on December 3, 2016 from 1-4 pm.